recursivetree/seat-info/documentation.md

 <fit from="seatfitting:fitting/MyFittingName" />
 ```
 Small technical note: You can also point to another url, as long as it returns data in the same format as `InfoController::getFittingPluginFit` it will display the fit.

+## Click-To-Copy
+When adding the `click-to-copy` attribute to an element, you can click the element to copy the contents to the clipboard.
+In the editor, this functionality is somewhat borken, as clicking an elements also jumps the cursor to the code of an element.